ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * '/ace-group': All Clients send FETCH requests to retrieve a set of group names associated with their group identifiers.
 ToDo:Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are provided.
 * '/ace-group/GROUPNAME':  All Clients can use GET requests to retrieve the symmetric group keying material of the group with the name GROUPNAME.
 The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.
-* '/ace-group/GROUPNAME/creds': KDC acts as a repository of authentication credentials for Publisher Clients.
-The Subscriber Clients of the group use GET/FETCH requests to retrieve the authentication credentials of all or a subset of the group members of the group with name GROUPNAME.
+* '/ace-group/GROUPNAME/creds': KDC acts as a repository of authentication credentials for Publishers.
+The Subscribers of the group use GET/FETCH requests to retrieve the authentication credentials of all or a subset of the group members of the group with name GROUPNAME.
 The KDC silently ignores the Sender IDs included in the 'get_creds' parameter of the request that are not associated with any current group member (REQ26).
 * '/ace-group/GROUPNAME/num': All group member Clients use GET requests to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.
 * '/ace-group/GROUPNAME/kdc-cred': All group member Clients use GET requests to retrieve the current authentication credential of the KDC.

 ### Updating Authentication Credentials

-A Publisher Client can contact the KDC to upload a new authentication credential to use in the group, and replace the currently stored one.
+A Publisher can contact the KDC to upload a new authentication credential to use in the group, and replace the currently stored one.
 To this end, it sends a CoAP POST request to the /ace-group/GROUPNAME/nodes/NODENAME/cred.
 The KDC replaces the stored authentication credential of this Client (identified by NODENAME) with the one specified in the request at the KDC, for the group identified by GROUPNAME.

 ### Removal from a Group